panzertm/uschikasse/Readme.md

 ## Update (experimental)

-If you have cloned the repository, you can run the following commands to update the fsikasse:
+If you have cloned the repository, you can run the following commands to update the vingkasse:

     $ pip install -U Flask
     $ pip install -U Pillow